etijskens/mpitoy/LessonsLearned.md

 derived.
 This seems to work well and reduces the number of tags to be communicate by a factort (as the tag for right to left communication is the tag for left to right communication minus one).

+Broad casting the tag is also an option, as message are further discriminated by source and destination. the tag factory must then be instatiated only once.

 ### avoid deadlocks with mpi_sendrecv